Skip to main content

 • SMO 3: International Standards on Auditing

-The CFC is responsible for the adoption of auditing standards for all companies and since 2005 has adopted ISA, through a convergence process, as Brazilian auditing standards.
-The CFC and the Brazilian Institute of Independent Auditors (IBRACON) report that an ongoing system is in place to incorporate new and revised ISA as they become available.
-As of 2022, the 2020 ISA version is being applied
+The CFC The CFC is responsible for adopting auditing standards for all companies in Brazil and, since 2005, has adopted the International Standards on Auditing (ISA) through a convergence process, thereby establishing them as Brazilian auditing standards.
+The CFC and the Brazilian Institute of Independent Auditors (IBRACON) report that an ongoing system is in place to incorporate new and revised ISA as they are issued.

-To support the ongoing adoption & implementation of the standards, the CFC collaborates with IBRACON to: (i) monitor new and amended standards issued by the IAASB, (ii) complete timely translations of the ISA, (iii) disseminate information on updates to the standards and international developments in the area through printed materials and its website, (iv) provide training activities, (v) develop technical guidelines, and (vi) participate in the international standard-setting process by submitting comments to IAASB exposure drafts.
+To support the ongoing adoption and implementation of these standards, the CFC collaborates with IBRACON to: (i) monitor new and amended standards issued by the IAASB; (ii) ensure timely translations of the ISA; (iii) disseminate information on updates and international developments through printed materials and its website; (iv) provide training activities; (v) develop technical guidelines; and (vi) participate in the international standard-setting process by submitting comments on IAASB exposure drafts.

 Current Status: Sustain